-1. Set the environment to support your goal(s)
+1. Set up your environment to support your goal(s)

 Motivation is only a part of setting yourself up for success.
-It's the reasons you do the things you should.
+It's the reason you do the things you want to.
 So what if your environment could motivate you all the time?
-It would push you in the right direction and keep you out of temptation.
+It would always push you in the right direction and keep you out of temptation.
 It would make starting the task easy and repeating the job as effortless as possible.
-On the other side, it should not disturb your accomplishments or get you into trouble.
+On the other side, it should not disturb your progress or get you into trouble.

 When you think about your environment, the first thing that comes to mind is probably your apartment.
 It's also the most important one, because we spend the most time there.
-But it can also be your work and the way you go to work.
+But it can also be your work and the path you take to go to work.
 The environment here is broader and includes your city, people, clothes, car, shopping mall, and everywhere you spend your time.

 How do you hack your environment then?

 When you are dealing with an addiction, the environment should make the beginning of a negative behavior (cue / routine) as hard as possible.
 E.g. If you try to get rid of sugar, it's pretty hard to avoid putting it to your mouth if you keep it around.
 Maybe you have heard someone saying: "The choice of what you eat is made before going to the supermarket."
 Which means that what you bring home, you will eventually eat.
 And if you don't have a shopping list before going to the supermarket, you will buy stuff you don't want - and eat later.
 Secondly, get rid of all reminders (external triggers) that might make you do something you don't want to.
 If there is an app on your phone you don't want to use, get rid of it.
 Or if there are seductive fast food restaurants on the way to work, choose another route.